-conference on Geneva the Since 'Quantum Physics and Parapsychology' in new area of theoretical 1974, а parapsychology has developed.
-This does not mean, however, that there were no earlier theoretical approaches that would not be worthwhile to consider as useful models for psi phenomena; but most of these hypotheses were proposed by individual scientists without causing a general discussion that led to the development of research programs.
-In the case of the so-called observational theories, have however, several scientists contributed different approaches that share a common starting point and that can be different to in relation compared experimental predictions.
+conference on Geneva the 'Quantum Physics and Parapsychology' in new area of parapsychology has developed.
+This does not mean, however, that there were no earlier theoretical approaches that would not be worthwhile to consider as useful models for psi phenomena; but most of these hypotheses were proposed by individual scientists without causing a general discussion that led development of research programs.
+In the case of the so-called observational theories, have however, several scientists contributed different approaches that share a common starting point and that can be relation different in compared experimental predictions.